Cutting a tree with Subgraph Complementation is hard, except for some small trees: Introduction

 \section{Introduction}

-A graph property is hereditary if it is closed under vertex deletion.
+A graph property is hereditary if it is closed under vertex deletions.
 It is well known that every hereditary property is characterized by a minimal set of forbidden induced subgraphs.
-For example, for chordal graphs, the forbidden set is the set of all cycles, for split graphs, the forbidden set is $\{2K_2, C_4, C_5\}$, for cluster graphs it is $\{P_3\}$, and for cographs it is $\{P_4\}$.
+For example, for chordal graphs, the forbidden set is the set of all cycles on at least four vertices, for split graphs, the forbidden set is $\{2K_2, C_4, C_5\}$, for cluster graphs it is $\{P_3\}$, and for cographs it is $\{P_4\}$.
 The study of structural and algorithmic aspects of hereditary graph classes is central to theoretical computer science.

-A hereditary property is called $H$-free if it is characterized by a singleton set $\{H\}$ of forbidden subgraph.
+A hereditary property is called $H$-free if it is characterized by a singleton set $\{H\}$ of forbidden subgraphs.
 Such hereditary properties are very interesting for their rich structural and algorithmic properties.
 For example, triangle-free graphs could be among the most studied graphs classes.
-There is a rich structure theorem for claw-free graphs~\cite{chudnovsky2005structure} and it is known that the Independent Set problem is polynomial-time solvable for claw-free graphs~\cite{DBLP:journals/jct/Minty80}.
-There is a long list of papers on the Independent Set problem on $H$-free graphs (for example, see~\cite{DBLP:conf/focs/GartlandL20,DBLP:conf/soda/LokshantovVV14,DBLP:conf/sosa/PilipczukPR21}).
-Further, there are long standing open problems, such as Erd\H{o}s-Hajnal conjecture, related to $H$-free graphs.
+There is an extensive list of structural studies of $H$-free graphs, for examples, see~\cite{chudnovsky2005structure} for claw-free graphs, \cite{DBLP:journals/dam/CorneilLB81} for cographs, and \cite{DBLP:journals/ipl/Olariu88} for paw-free graphs.
+There are many important hard problems, such as Independent Set~\cite{DBLP:journals/jct/Minty80,DBLP:conf/focs/GartlandL20,DBLP:conf/soda/LokshantovVV14,DBLP:conf/sosa/PilipczukPR21,DBLP:journals/talg/GrzesikKPP22}, which admit polynomial-time algorithms for $H$-free graphs, for various graphs $H$.